BradoBrain/CombineLearning/README.md

 Timer - publisher repeatedly publish current date and time with interval that you set up.
 You also could attach operators to run some code at an interval.

+DataTaskPublisher - publisher for URLSession (it can send a results of a URL API down a pipeline and assign results to a property).

 **Operators**

 .map - simple operator to do logic operations.